Server Name Indication

-Other SNI-related KB articles: Wildcard SNI Matching for Virtual Hosting, Support for SNI Extension in TLS Handshakes to Pool Servers.
+- Support for SNI Extension in TLS Handshakes to Pool Servers

-Avi uses a concept of parent and child virtual services for SNI virtual hosting.
-When the Virtual Hosting VS option is selected on the create VS (via advanced mode) or edit VS, the virtual service participates in the virtual hosting.
-The virtual hosting VS must be configured as either a parent or a child VS.
+Avi Vantage uses the concept of parent and child virtual services for SNI virtual hosting.
+When the option for virtual hosting virtual service is selected on the create (via advanced mode) or edit, the virtual service participates in the virtual hosting.
+The virtual hosting virtual service must be configured as either a parent or a child virtual service.

 - Network: The listener IP address, service port, network profile, and SSL profile.
 No networking properties are configured on the child virtual services.

-- Pool: Optionally specify a pool for the parent VS. The pool will only be used if no child virtual service matches a client’s requested domain name.
+- Pool: Optionally specify a pool for the parent virtual service.
+The pool will only be used if no child virtual service matches a client’s requested domain name.

-- SSL Certificate: An SSL cert may be configured, and may be either a wildcard certificate or a specific domain name.
+- SSL Certificate: An SSL certificate may be configured which could either be a wildcard certificate or a specific domain name.
 The parent’s SSL certificate will only be used if the client’s request does not match a child virtual service domain.
-If an SSL certificate with specific domain name is returned to the client, such as while sending a friendly error message, the client will receive an SSL name mismatch message.
-For this reason is may be desirable to use a wildcard on the parent.
+If an SSL certificate with specific domain name is returned to the client, as in the case of sending a friendly error message, the client will receive an SSL name mismatch message.
+So, it is advisable to use a wildcard on the parent.

 The parent virtual service will receive all new client TCP connection handshakes, which will be reflected in the statistics.
-Once a child VS is selected, the connection is internally handed off to a child VS, so subsequent metrics such as packets, concurrent connections, throughput, requests, logs and other stats will only be recorded on the child virtual service.
-Similarly the child VS will not have logs for the initial TCP or SSL handshakes, such as the SSL version mismatch errors, which are recorded at the parent VS.
+Once a child virtual service is selected, the connection is internally handed off to a child virtual service, so subsequent metrics such as packets, concurrent connections, throughput, requests, logs and other statistics will only be recorded on the child virtual service.
+Similarly the child virtual service will not have logs for the initial TCP or SSL handshakes, such as the SSL version mismatch errors, which are recorded at the parent virtual service.